univention/ucsschool-id-connector/docs/admin.rst

 .. note::
    The priority order for the roles was chosen in order of common specificity in |UAS|.
-   A student is usually ever only a student.
+   A student is only ever has the role ``student``.
    But teachers, staff and school admins can have multiple roles.

 .. note::
    The mappings for the different roles are not additive because that approach would complicate the option to remove mappings from a specific role.
-   Therefore only *one* mapping is chosen by the rules just described.
+   Therefore, only *one* mapping is chosen by the rules just described.

 .. _school_classes_problem_1: